LassoSoft/LassoGuide/lasso_guide_source/databases/sql-data-sources.rst

    passed to the data source and helps to prevent SQL injection attacks.
    The `string->encodeSql` method should be used to encode values for MySQL strings.
-The `string->encodeSql92` method should be used to encode values for strings for other SQL-compliant data sources including JDBC data sources and SQLite.
+The `string->encodeSql92` method should be used to encode values for strings for other SQL-compliant data sources including ODBC data sources and SQLite.
 The ``-search``, ``-add``, ``-update``, etc. database actions automatically sanitize values passed as pairs into an inline.